guen-a-park/Safe-DAgger/README.md

 **Note**: MuJoCo versions until 1.5 do not support NVMe disks therefore won't be compatible with recent Mac machines.
 There is a request for OpenAI to support it that can be followed [here](https://github.com/openai/gym/issues/638).

+**Note**: If you have problem with the line "you need to install mujoco_py..." check https://github.com/openai/mujoco-py/ and see the **Ubuntu installation troubleshooting**

 ## Getting Started